 The U.S. Mission to Turkey understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-We are working diligently to restore all routine visa operations as quickly and safely as possible.
-In the meantime, rest assured that the U.S. Mission will extend the validity of your payment (known as the MRV fee) until December 31, 2021, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
+At this time, we are only providing limited services due to health and safety concerns.
+In the meantime, rest assured that the U.S. Mission has extend the validity of your payment/fee until September 30, 2023.
 Please continue to monitor this site for information on when we will return to routine visa operations.

 - Travel restrictions: https://travel.state.gov/content/travel.html